-Hannah measuring flow in a local stream after a storm
+Hannah measuring flow in a flooded stream after a storm

-Tracings from video frames of the side and bottom view of a bluegill chasing a small fish
+Tracings from video frames of the side and bottom view of a bluegill sunfish chasing a small fish prey (green)

 The ability to coordinate between parts that typically perform different jobs (body and head) is hard to predict because behaviors can be flexible.
 For example, a predator that chases a prey might coordinate differently than one that waits for prey to come close enough on its own.
 We're interested in figuring out when and how predators rely on these interactions and how this integration of parts affects how they survive.
 Since parts have to work together, changes in one part can have consequences for how other parts can change, or how parts can work together.
 This means that understanding these interactions can tell us a lot about how animals work and how they may be able to adapt to new or changing environments.